 As the American Academy of Pediatrics (AAP) describes, “teething occasionally may cause mild irritability, crying, a low-grade temperature, excessive drooling, and a desire to chew on something hard.”
 The symptoms often seem much worse than they are, “because teething happens during a time of much change in a baby’s life, it is often wrongly blamed for congestion, coughing, vomiting, diarrhea, and sleep disturbances,” as the US Food and Drug Administration (FDA) explains.

-Everything from slicing the gums to rubbing rabbit brains on the gums have been tried, and obviously, have failed.
+People have tried everything from slicing the gums to rubbing rabbit brains on the gums, and obviously, have failed.
 Modern parents still reach for remedies that range from unhelpful to harmful.

 Safe Solutions for Teething Symptoms